Find execution drag before AI makes it more expensive.

 AI sounds promising, but reality feels fragile

-Interest is high, but the underlying data, workflows, and governance are not stable enough to support meaningful adoption.
+Interest is high, but the underlying data, workflows, ownership, and governance are not stable enough to support meaningful adoption.

 You know something is off, but not where to start